peterszerzo/elm-gameroom/talk.md

 Elm-Europe 2017 talk draft

-# elm-gameroom: make a game in 200 lines
+# elm-gameroom: multiplayer game in 200 lines

 ---

 ## Two years ago on a winter evening in Canada..

-I was playing an annoying word game, thinking:
+I was playing a word game, thinking:

-> I should totally make this for the web.
+> I should totally make this for the browser.

-I got around to in two years later.
+I got around to it two years later.
 In Elm.

 https://lettero.co